“Insanity is doing the same thing over and over again but expecting different results.”

 A culture of inclusivity is one where workers feel invested in.
 Treat your current workforce and potential candidates alike: AI supports your team in considering internal talent for open roles.

-The American Heart Association offers professional development to their internal talent through their Talent Exchange Portal, where employees can request to participate in projects outside of their current role to hone their skills and build relationships.
+The American Heart Association offers professional development to their internal talent through their Talent Exchange Portal, where personnel can request to participate in projects outside of their current role to hone their skills and build relationships.
 A dedicated, internal careers site like this can even intelligently match workers with adjacent roles in the business.

 Let’s again consider our Netflix example.
 Instead of using one AI engine to enhance search results, the tech giant decided to use a multitude of algorithms to beef up their offerings.